Why Do Cyclists Shave Their Legs?

 Aerodynamics

-This is perhaps one of the most important reasons why professional bikers tend to shave their leg hair.
-When we ride our bikes, we tend to face a ton of aerodynamic resistance that slows us down.
+This is perhaps one of the most important reasons why professional cyclists tend to shave their leg hair.
+When we ride our cycles, we tend to face a ton of aerodynamic resistance that slows us down.
 Studies suggest that only 25% of this aerodynamic resistance comes from the bike, and our bodies are responsible for the rest of the 75%.

 According to the laws of physics, the smoother a surface is, the lesser the resistance of that surface will be.
 Now, if you have body hair, your body naturally becomes coarse, which leads to higher resistance.
 On the other hand, a shaved body is very smooth, thus leading to lesser aerodynamic resistance.